African - American First Ladies of Distinction

 Ethel Waters

-Ethel Waters (1896 – 1977), a film, television, theater actress and singer, was the first to be broadcasted on radio in April 21, 1922.
+Ethel Waters (1896–1977), a film, television, and theater actress and singer, was the first to be broadcast on radio in 1922, and her performance in "Pinky" earned an Oscar nomination.

 Florence Mills